 - an eggshell holder (egg carton is a good solution!)

-1) Crack the eggs a bit more carefully than usually, trying to leave the lower two-thirds of the eggshell intact – but one half will do just as well.
+Firstly, crack the eggs a bit more carefully than usually when preparing your breakfast.
+Try to leave the lower two-thirds of the eggshell intact.
+Well, one half will do just as well.
 Empty the eggshells (What about making scrambled eggs for your kid's breakfast?) and wash them gently but thoroughly.

 Now it's finally planting time!
 Plant the seeds of your choice according to the directions on the seed package.
 What you see here are rucola seeds.
 Feel free to check out this gardening post with more choices.